 Conclusion: If a linear, second-order differential equation with constant coefficients has a second side, II.
 It is understood that if the genus is second neutral, it will turn into a Genterra I integral equation.
-However, in both cases, the kernel function f K(x, t) remains unchanged since it is independent of f(x), 1.Department of Numerical Methods, University of Mardin Artuklu, Mardin, Turkey
+However, in both cases, the kernel function f(x), 1.
+Department of Numerical Methods, University of Mardin Artuklu, Mardin, Turkey

-2. This study; It was prepared by scanning the literature from the author's graduate thesis seminar at Firat University, Department of Mathematics, as stated in the sources.
+2. This study; It was prepared by scanning the literature from the author's graduate thesis seminar at Fırat University, Department of Mathematics, as stated in the sources.